 The acting is solid, with Danny Bryck hopping between three versions of Bernard, and Mark Cohen (Salter) gradually letting his character develop by letting truths about his past trickle out.
 Both have an easy time with the text’s complex dialogue that’s rife with fragments and stutters.
 It’s not naturalistic.
 The dialogue is actually very much theatrical, but scripted to show how some things exceed the limitations of language.
 And again, that’s not just the linguistic conundrums one runs into when one is talking about clones, their clones, and the fact that they’re a clone.
 Churchill starts the play there, but shifts to ideas that don’t depend on a sci-fi plot device; murder and child abuse and even just expressing something personal about oneself.
 Director Jason King Jones has done well at ensuring tense, well blocked, and engrossing conversations between Bernard and Salter.
 But, in the end, this production is a little too vague on its plot and more concerned with its dramatic aesthetic than communicating Churchill’s conceptual content.

-Whistler in the Dark will continue its season with Craig Wright’s Recent Tragic Events in March and Trojan Women in May.
+Whistler in the Dark will continue with Craig Wright’s Recent Tragic Events in March and Trojan Women in May.